nasirbd/BIPS_Python/README.md

-# BIPS_Python
+# BIPS-Python study circle/meet up folder
-# This folder contain Bangladeshi ICT Professionals in Sweden (BIPS) python
+# This folder contain some tutorials from Bangladeshi ICT Professionals in Sweden (BIPS)
-# Pyton tutorials.
+# Please see org folder for Rezwan Rafi's lecture notes